Ne0nd0g/merlin/docs/quickStart/agent.rst

 The quick start examples above executed the Merlin agent and allowed the user to dynamically specify the location of the listening Merlin server with a command line parameter.
 There are a few instances where we the user is unable to specify, or simply don't want to, the URL for the listening Merlin server.
 In this case, the Merlin agent binary should be recompiled with a hardcoded URL of the listening Merlin server so that it does not need to be specified by the user during execution. *Do not continue on unless you are OK to deal with things that sometimes work and often have bugs and are not reliable.*

-| This will require that you have Go and gcc installed on the host compiling the application.
-View the DLL's `README <https://github.com/Ne0nd0g/merlin/blob/dev/data/bin/dll/README.MD>`_ for additional information.
+| This will require that you have Go and gcc installed on the host compiling the application

 Recompile DLL
 ^^^^^^^^^^^^^